-This study (see below ) is a real eye opener!
-Turns out you don’t need to order a Fake ID from some over seas company.
+This study (see below ) is a real eye-opener!
+Turns out you don’t need to order a Fake ID from some overseas company.
 Most states will make one for you.
-Just Photoshop an out of state birth certificate, bring it to your local DMV, wait about 1 hour and you get an drivers license scanner that will be called valid in ANY ID Scanner.
-This another reason why you shouldn’t buy an ID Scanner to detect a fake ID.
+Just Photoshop an out-of-state birth certificate, bring it to your local DMV, wait about 1 hour and you get a State issued ID that will be called valid in ANY ID Scanner.
+This is another reason why you shouldn’t buy an ID Scanner to detect a fake ID.
 You buy it to prove what ID was presented.
-So whether somebody uses a high quality fake, a borrowed ID or an ID issued based on forged documents, you’ll have proof which ID was presented an thus have an affirmative defense.
+So whether somebody uses a high-quality fake, a borrowed ID or an ID issued based on forged documents, you’ll have proof which ID was presented and thus have an affirmative defense.

 States make fake IDs quick and easy

 By Stephen Dinan The Washington Times Sunday, September 23, 2012

 Federal investigators were able to get fraudulent driver’s licenses in all three states where they tried, according to a report released Friday that shows continued problems with states’ ID programs more than 11 years after the Sept.
 11 terrorist attacks highlighted the problem.

 States are particularly flummoxed by out-of-state documents, according to investigators from the Government Accountability Office who conducted the audit.

 The investigators used forged birth certificates purportedly issued by Ohio and New York, and successfully submitted them in three other states.

 “In most of these five attempts across the three states, we were issued permanent or temporary licenses in about 1 hour or less,” the audit says.
 “In only one case did a front-counter clerk appear to question the validity of one of the counterfeit documents, but this clerk did not stop the issuance process.”